takashioomoto/TCX_reference_design/README.md

 ![tcx_Logo](https://user-images.githubusercontent.com/5050761/117586133-7e391880-b116-11eb-8d28-3e1a7bb58f7f.png)

 Reference design and source code for TCX low-cost general purpose computer architecture.
 More than a one-off computer, it is meant to inspire the creation of other machines based on the same specification.
 For that purpose, the design and requirements of individual cores are clearly described.
-This allows not only compatible implementations (for example, emulation or hardware), but also the usage of individual cores on other projects.
+This allows not only compatible implementations (for example, emulation or reconfigurable hardware), but also the usage of individual cores on other projects.

 ## Features